 Students wishing to apply for a re-credit of their debt can do so at How to Apply for Re-credit of FEE-Help (VET Student Loan) Under Special Circumstances

 Full details can be view in the ‘Rules and Information for a VET Student Loan’ under ‘Related Downloads’ below

 A 20 percent loan fee will apply to all students who are not eligible for a government funded place under the Skills First Program.
 This fee will be added to the total VET Student Loan debt.
-For further information, students may contact the Department of Education, Skills and Employment (DESE) directly or for general information on VET Student Loans visit the Study Assist website and download the VET Student Loan Information Booklet.
+For further information, students may contact the Department of Employment and Workplace Relations directly or for general information on VET Student Loans visit the Study Assist website and download the VET Student Loan Information Booklet.

 Students will be required to commence repaying their VET Student Loan when their income reaches the repayment threshold.
 The threshold can be found at Study Assist.

 The maximum loan amount you can borrow from the Australian Government in 2022 is $109,206.00.
 This is the total amount available under all of VET Student Loans and FEE-HELP.